 If you plan to speak at the planning committee, then the parish council will almost always exercise its right to speak.
 Like the Ward Borough Councillor, the PC can also speak for 4 minutes.

-Planning decision should be made within the context of planning policies established by government and Solihull Council.
-There ae two important documents and if you frame support or objection to a planning application with specific reference to those rules you stand more chance of success.
-Those two documents are
+There are three important documents and if you frame support or objection to a planning application with specific reference to those rules you stand more chance of success.
+Those three documents are